akirby23/drf-tasked/README.md

 ## Credits

 - [Django](https://docs.djangoproject.com/en/5.0/) & [Django REST Framework](https://www.django-rest-framework.org/) documentation were consulted regularly throughout the development of the API.
+- Code Institute's drf-api walkthrough project was also consulted for guidance during the development of the API.
 - Credit to [andreagrandi](https://gist.github.com/andreagrandi/14e07afd293fafaea770f69cf66cac14) for the IsAdminOrReadOnly permission class.
 - Default profile picture was obtained from [mostkingto on Vecteezy](https://www.vecteezy.com/vector-art/20765399-default-profile-account-unknown-icon-black-silhouette).